WordsOut poems by Godfrey Rust | sequence Magi 1 of 4 | home

 shedding the fabric of our former lives

 like an old coat?
-To risk everything
+Wise to risk

-on our unlikely theories
+everything on our unlikely theories

 with no guarantee of safe return,